 The physical well-being and safety of the students is necessary for efficient and satisfactory performance of school duties.
-SFHS does not provide a school nurse; parents and students must bear the responsibility for contacting the school with any health related concerns.
+Parents and students must bear the responsibility for contacting the school with any health related concerns.
 Parents of affected students are encouraged to inform the Dean of their daughters' confidential medical conditions to best meet the needs of their children.
 Students who use their electronic devices to notify parents to pick them up because they are ill must report first to the main office so that St. Francis personnel can assist them.
 It is imperative that students follow this procedure for their safety and welfare.